 Larva have bell-shaped segments toward their posterior, and are slender with chewing mouth parts.
 These segment shapes indicate emerald ash borer larva.
 The larva reach approximately 1.25 inches in length before they pupate toward late fall and early spring.

-Beetles emerge from under the bark by chewing a D-shaped hole, usually June through late July with peak emergence expected in June.
+Beetles emerge from under the bark by chewing a D-shaped hole, usually June through late-July, with peak emergence expected in June.
 Emergence will gradually deminish through the summer months; however some late beetles may even be found into August and early-September.

 The D-shaped holes occur in the upper tree canopy first, making it very difficult for homeowners to spot.
 By the time D-shaped holes are noticed near ground level, the tree will likely be in severe decline.

 People often confuse emerald ash borer with a number of common beetles and insects such as the tiger beetle, bronze birch borer, Japanese beetle, two-lined chestnut borer, caterpillar hunter, ash clearwinged borer, and redheaded ash borer just to name a few.
 Many of the native insect galleries that are found under the bark of trees are also confused with EAB.

 The Iowa, Illinois, and Minnesota documents that you see on the bottom of this page are available by clicking on their pictures.
 These documents have descriptions and pictures of the most commonly mistaken insects for emerald ash borer, and they would be a valuable tool for those people interested in being able to identify this pest in their communities.